brunodea/nevertoolate/README.md

 ### Contributing

 Please, feel free to make PRs with any kind of contributions, I'd really like that.
 They are all very welcome!
-I intend to make this app Open Source and Ad-free *forever*!
+After all, this is and will always be an open source project :)

 If you have *any* questions, you can contact me at brunordea@gmail.com.